SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 This is where the paper [TinyLFU](https://dgraph.io/blog/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf) comes into the picture.
 The main idea is to only let in a new key/value pair if its access estimate is higher than that of the item being evicted.
-This simply means that the incoming key/value pair should be more valuable to the cache than some existing key/value pairs.
+This simply means that the incoming key/value pair should be more valuable to the cache than some existing key/value pairs and this also improves hit ratios.

 Let's look at the approach: